OmriFialkov/flask-catexer-app-actions/README.md

 This process helps you maintain a clean and organized Helm repository, ensuring that only the most recent and relevant chart versions are stored and available for deployments.

 ---

+## Security Considerations

+Ensuring security best practices is crucial to protect the application from vulnerabilities.
+In this project a couple of security measures are used to ensure that:

+- **GitHub Secrets:** Used for CI/CD pipeline credentials such as Docker and GitHub tokens, ensuring sensitive information isn't exposed.
+- **Kubernetes Secrets:** Database credentials are stored securely in base64-encoded Kubernetes secrets.
+- **Git and Docker Ignorance:** .gitignore and .dockerignore files prevent sensitive or unnecessary files from being tracked or added to Docker images.

+**( In early stages of this project an .env file was used to run docker compose locally & for testing )**

+---

+## Future Improvements

+- **SSL ( HTTPS ):** SSL encryption, securing data transmission & ensuring that all communications are encrypted.
+- **Vault:** managing secrets and particularly db passwords in whole project.